sgupta117/Tweet-Analyzer/README.md

 3. Analyzes Sentiments of tweets and adds an additional column for it

-- Glimpse of the we app:
+-Glimpse of the web app:
 ![GIF](readme_resources/Tweet_Analyzer.gif)

 This respository contains all the files for end to end model building and deployment of tweet analyzer web app